AOEpeople/aoe_technology_radar/radar/2017-11-01/virtual-augmented-mixed-reality.md

 - Hololens Day (May 2017)
 - Hololens Developer Workshop (October 2017)
 - Hackathon with business cases from Akademie for Hololens (November 2017)
+- MR/VR/AR cell that creates a so called memory app for Akademie

 ## Contact ##